ibm-cloud-docs/apps/tutorials/tutorial_byoc.md

 On the App details page, you can view the deployment status in the **Delivery Pipeline** tile, or you can click the name of the Delivery Pipeline.

 The **Build Stage** and **Deploy Stage** tiles indicate the status.

-## Viewing your app's GitLab repo
-{: #repo-byoc}

-After your app is built and deployed, you can view its GitLab repo and URL.

-On the App details page, click **View repo** to view the GitLab repo for your app.

 ## Verifying that your app is running
 {: #verify-byoc}